8 Best Homeowners Insurance Companies in Washington DC of 2023

 - Home-Care Expert program offers referrals to contractors and other providers.

-- Discounts only available after homes have access to digital and smart systems.
+- Discounts only available if homes have access to digital and smart systems.

 - Unlike other insurers, Hippo only offers home insurance and condo insurance; thus, there is no bundling discount.

 - Doesn't have face-to-face customer support.